uclaradio/panel/README.md

 ### Committing

-We use this github repository to host and maintain all Panel code.
+We use this github repository to host and maintain all Panel code, and follow a git workflow fairly similar to the [GitHub flow](https://guides.github.com/introduction/flow/).
+New branches should follow the naming scheme of `<your-first-name>/<feature-name>`, e.g., `nathan/comic-sans-mode`.
+Pull requests should be made after the branch is created, given a descriptive title, and should be prefixed with `[WIP]` (for "work in progress") until considered ready to merge into `master`. `master` is considered to be production ready and is autodeployed.
+All pull requests should pass all tests, be code reviewed, and be determined to be working in the staging environment before being merged to `master`.
+All merges to `master` should be squash merges to keep the git history clean and be done via GitHub.

 ### Debugging